jackdbd/giacomodebidda-content/articles/auditing-an-ecommerce-website.md

 alt-svc: h3=":443"; ma=2592000,h3-29=":443"; ma=2592000
 ```

-Chrome and all major browsers have been [supporting HTTP/3](https://caniuse.com/http3) for quite some time now, but their first connection with an HTTP/3-compatible server will still occurr over HTTP/2.
+Chrome and all major browsers have been [supporting HTTP/3](https://caniuse.com/http3) for quite some time now, but their first connection with an HTTP/3-compatible server will still occur over HTTP/2.
 We can see this by examining the first request in the WebPageTest waterfall.

 https://res.cloudinary.com/jackdbd/image/upload/v1691163842/vino-com-main-http2_ja03gk.png